Before you apply for Core Training you should check that you're eligible.

 The self-assessment will be completed online as part of the Oriel application.

-Applicants will be provided with further instructions about how to upload evidence to the evidence portal in due course.
-Applicants should ensure that they present the evidence in the requested format.
+You will be provided with further instructions about how to upload evidence to the evidence portal in due course.
+You should ensure that you present the evidence in the requested format.
 Failure to do so could result in your evidence being rejected and/or the self-assessment score being revised downwards.

 Failure to submit all evidence by the stated deadline will result in your application form being withdrawn by the recruitment team.
-The upload window is from 31 January to 10 February 2023.
+The upload window is from Thursday 8 February to Wednesday 14 February 2024.

-Recruitment administrators will not be able to upload evidence on behalf of applicants and once the deadline for submission has passed, applicant access will be withdrawn.
+Recruitment administrators will not be able to upload evidence on behalf of applicants and once the deadline for submission has passed, your access will be withdrawn.

 Submitted evidence will be verified against the self-assessment criteria.
 Where the evidence submitted does not match the score awarded, the score will be adjusted accordingly.